fdcl-gwu/aruco-markers/README.md

 ./draw_cube -l=<side length of a single marker (in meters)>

-# or, if you you trying this on an already saved video
+# or, if you are trying this on an already saved video
 ./draw_cube -l=<side length of a single marker (in meters)> -v=<path to the video>
 ```